tughi/recode/Thoughts.md

         type = 6
     )

-Structs are value types...
-They are passed by value.
+Structs are passed by value.

 ## Generic structs

 Generic structs have one or more other types as parameters.

-    struct Box[T] {
+    struct Item[T] {
+        next_item: @Self
-        it: alias T
+        data: T

+        func append(self, item: @Self) -> @Self {
+            self.next_item = item
+            return self
         }

-Declared variables of generic structs have different types if the generic type parameters are different.

-> NOTE: The `Box[!Value]` and `Value` types have similar usage.

-## Object types

-For each defined struct that extends `Object`, the compiler generates a global variable of type `Object_Type`, named after the type.

-The `Object_Type` structure looks like this:

-    struct Object_Type {
-        _id: u32
-        _max_derivate_id: u32
-        name: String
-        base_type: @Object_Type
     }

-The *_id* and *_max_derivate_id* fields are used internally for 'is' operations.
+## Traits

+A trait defines shared methods between different types and allows their invocation in a polymorphic way, enabling code to operate on objects of different types through a common interface.

+    trait Visitable {
+        func accept(self, visitor: @Visitor)
+    }

+    struct Expression {
+        func accept(self, visitor: @Visitor)
+    }

+The compiler generates trait objects that could be modeled like this:

+    struct VisitableTrait[T] {
+        object: @T
+        type: @Type
+        accept: func (self: @T, visitor: @Visitor)
+    }

+## Extension methods

+Methods can be declared also outside of a type block.

+    func Binary_Expression.accept(self, visitor: @Visitor) {
+        visitor.visit(self)
+    }

-## Pointers
+## References

-There is no pointer arithmetic nor support to indexed access.

-Pointers to a value can be created usig the `@` operator:
+References point to a value and can be created usig the `@` operator:

-    let data = make Data()      \ local Data variable let data_ref = @data        \ pointer to data's value
+    let data = make Data()      \ local Data variable let data_ref = @data        \ reference to data's value

 ## Nullable values